-In 2001, the Maryland State Department of Education (MSDE) Division of Early Childhood Development began developing an initiative that would help improve access to quality child care for low-income families in Maryland.
-Tiered reimbursement was a voluntary program that recognized the quality of child care programs that exceed the minimum requirements of licensing and registration.
+In 2001, the Maryland State Department of Education (MSDE) Division of Early Childhood began developing an initiative to help improve access to quality child care for low-income families in Maryland.
+The result was tiered reimbursement, a voluntary program that recognized the quality of child care programs that exceed the minimum requirements of licensing and registration.

-Maryland EXCELS opened for voluntary statewide participation on July 1, 2013.
-Any licensed child care facility or public prekindergarten program is eligible to apply for participation.
-MSDE, in partnership with JHU-CTE, is also conducting a validation study of Maryland EXCELS as part of the ongoing evaluation process.
-Utilizing a team of experts from across Johns Hopkins University and other local and national institutions and agencies, the researchers are conducting a rigorous analysis of the EXCELS standards and program performance within the system to ensure the accuracy and value of quality ratings.
-Additionally, the research team will seek to understand what impact EXCELS has on accessibility to quality child care across Maryland, particularly for children in poverty, with developmental delays or disabilities, or who are English Language Learners.
-Ultimately, the researchers will examine the relationship between a child’s exposure to high-quality child care and long-term school success.
+Maryland EXCELS opened for voluntary statewide participation on July 1, 2013, allowing any licensed child care facility or public prekindergarten program eligible to apply for participation.
+MSDE, in partnership with JHU, also conducted a validation study of Maryland EXCELS as part of the ongoing evaluation process.
+Utilizing a team of experts from Johns Hopkins University and other local and national institutions and agencies, researchers conducted a rigorous analysis of the Maryland EXCELS standards and program performance within the system to ensure the accuracy and value of quality ratings.
+Additionally, the research team sought to understand the impact of Maryland EXCELS on access to quality child care throughout Maryland, particularly for children in poverty, with developmental delays or disabilities, or who are English Language Learners.
+Ultimately, the research examined the relationship between a child’s exposure to high-quality child care and long-term school success.